« View All Posts

 Not only that, but you may have to wait to get inspected.
 It’s not uncommon to wait in line for an inspection during blitz week.

 As long as you factor some time at the scale into your trip plan, you don’t have to worry about rushing to your next destination.
 You’ll have already planned for it.
-You can expect a delay at least one day during the blitz.
+You can expect a delay of at least one day during the blitz.

 Don’t set yourself up to fail.
-The only thing worse than missing a drop-off or pickup because you didn’t plan ahead is making the unsafe decision to rush.
+The only thing worse than missing a drop-off or pickup because you didn’t plan ahead is making the unsafe decision to rush

 Do Your Pre-Trip Inspections